ari1988/Recordly/README.md

 ## Acknowledgements

-Recordly was originally built on top of the excellent [OpenScreen](https://github.com/siddharthvaddem/openscreen) project and has since been expanded with its own recording, editing, cursor, webcam, export, and packaging workflow.
+Recordly originally started as a fork of the excellent [OpenScreen](https://github.com/siddharthvaddem/openscreen) project and has since been significantly modified.

 Created by
 [@webadderall](https://x.com/webadderall)